 Emerging companies often ask: “Is my idea patentable?”
 Many of these ideas relate to software.
-The patent eligibility of software is again a hot topic in the United States and around the world.
-Recent developments in US law have made this an increasingly difficult question to answer.
+The patent eligibility of software remains a hot topic in the United States.

 - Are the claims at issue directed to an abstract idea; and

 - Do the claims contain “an ‘inventive concept’ sufficient to ‘transform’ the claimed abstract idea into a patent-eligible application.”

 In applying this test, the Supreme Court has stated that, without more, an abstract idea implemented on a generic computer is not eligible to be patented.
 Since 2014, we have received additional guidance from the courts in the US and the USPTO.